jasondickerson/ansible_wsl/README.md

 ## Additional Note

 There is a bug with the latest community ansible-navigator version 24.3.2.
-The packages is attempting to reference a Python 3.9 library instead of a Python 3.12 library.
+The package is attempting to reference a Python 3.9 library instead of a Python 3.12 library.
 The script is currently configured to only install the latest working version ansible-navigator 24.2.0.